-Inspect the fuel tank, fuel lines and fuel cap.
-If you find leaks or cracks in tank or fuel lines, they must be replaced before operating the string trimmer.
+Inspect the fuel tank, fuel lines, and fuel cap.
+If you find leaks or cracks in the tank or fuel lines, they must be replaced before operating the string trimmer.

 Make sure the fuel lines are securely attached so air isn’t sucked into the fuel system causing a loss of power.

 Remove the spark plug and replace it with a new spark plug that is gapped correctly.
 Don’t secure the spark plug wire until all work is completed on the string trimmer.

 When the spark plug becomes worn, damaged, or dirty it can cause an intermittent spark problem that will affect your engine’s performance.